hjellinek/ctk-core/README.md

 The CTK/CTS build status is [![Build Status](https://travis-ci.org/wstidolph/ctk-core.svg?branch=master)](https://travis-ci.org/wstidolph/ctk-core)

->**This CTK defaults to using a slightly modified version of the GA4GH v0.5.1 Schema in teh `ctk-schemas` module;
+>**This CTK defaults to using a slightly modified version of the GA4GH v0.5.1 Schema in the `ctk-schemas` module;
 this embedded schema is not being updated.
 You might want to recompile the CTK using Schema you care about, or even use standard git submodule techniques for the ctk-schemas module.**